Wamphyre/HP-ELITEDESK-800-G2-DM-MINI-HACKINTOSH-35W/README.md

 # BIOS Setup

-- I recommend you to download the latest BIOS (2023) from the same BIOS Network utility, easy and automated.
+- I recommend you to upgrade to the latest BIOS (2023) from the same BIOS HP Network utility, easy and automated.
 - TPM Embedded Security - Set to hidden
 - Intel Software Guard Extension (SGX) - Disabled
 - In boot options - USB Storage boot is enabled but PXE, Fast and CD-ROM boot are disabled.
 It's down to you and your drives for the boot order.